-Due to the nature of our institution and the nature of the city in which Maranatha is located, serious crime and sexual offences on campus are extremely rare.
-Consequently, formal policies to encourage accurate and prompt reporting of campus crimes and sexual offences have not been necessary, nor have formal programs been implemented to inform students about security procedures and programs or about crime prevention.
+Due to the nature of our institution and the nature of the city in which Maranatha is located, serious crime and sexual offenses on campus are extremely rare.
+Consequently, formal policies to encourage accurate and prompt reporting of campus crimes and sexual offenses have not been necessary, nor have formal programs been implemented to inform students about security procedures and programs or about crime prevention.
 However, students are reminded periodically in chapel sessions or residence hall meetings about actions they can take to enhance their own safety and security.

 - Main campus buildings including: Old Main, Library, Dining Complex, Gymnasium, Science Buildings are generally accessible to the public during normal business hours.